-- (1) To perform duties as an ambulance driver, attendant (EMT or paramedic), or dispatcher without a current license issued by the medical control board. - (2) To permit a person to work as an ambulance driver, attendant or dispatcher without a current license issued by the medical control board. - (3) To use, or cause to be used, any ambulance service other than the providers authorized to operate in the county by virtue of a certificate of public convenience and necessity, or by contract with the authority. - (4) For any person to provide ambulance service within the county, except for the contractor which contracts with the EMS authority and such other providers which hold certificates of public convenience and necessity. - (5) To use, or cause to be used, any wheelchair service other than a wheelchair service authorized to operate in the county by virtue of a certificate of public convenience and necessity. - (6) For any person to provide wheelchair vehicle service within the county without a certificate of public convenience and necessity. - (7) To knowingly give false information to induce the dispatch of an ambulance or helicopter rescue unit.
+- (1) To perform duties as an ambulance driver, attendant (EMT, or paramedic), or dispatcher without a current license issued by the medical control board. - (2) To permit a person to work as an EMT, paramedic, ambulance driver, attendant or dispatcher without a current license issued by the medical control board. - (3) To use, or cause to be used, any ambulance service other than the providers authorized to operate in the county by virtue of a certificate of public convenience and necessity, or by contract with the authority. - (4) For any person to provide ambulance service within the county, except for the contractor which contracts with the EMS authority and such other providers which hold certificates of public convenience and necessity. - (5) To use, or cause to be used, any wheelchair/stretcher van service other than a wheelchair/stretcher van service authorized to operate in the county by virtue of a certificate of public convenience and necessity. - (6) For any person to provide wheelchair/stretcher van-vehicle service within the county without a certificate of public convenience and necessity. - (7) To knowingly give false information to induce the dispatch of an first responder unit or ambulance. or helicopter ambulance.rescue unit.